DSNeville/Practicum-II-Statoil-C-CORE-Iceberg-Classifier-Challenge/README.md

 ### Project Retrospective

 This project turned out to be a great learning exercise, but did go as planned in terms of timeline.
 This project lead to what felt like several small projects or segments.
-In the end, we used PyTorch to delivere a convolutional neural network model with some preprocessing.
+In the end, we used PyTorch to deliver a convolutional neural network with some preprocessing.
 While I mentioned the use of Keras above, I chose to go with PyTorch because I wanted experience using a GPU.
+(At the time of writing, I thought that was the only option)

 The stack: